Self-paced

 4. Training the second model.
 A new model is trained, but now it focuses more on the instances with higher weights (the ones that the previous model misclassified).

 5. Iteration.
-Steps 3 and 4 are repeated for a predefined number of times, or until an acceptable error limit is reached.
+Steps 3 and 4 are repeated a predefined number of times, or until an acceptable error limit is reached.
 Each new model concentrates on correcting the errors of the previous model.

 6. Combination of the models.
-After the end of the iterations, the models are combined through a weighted sum of their predictions.
+After the end of the iterations, the models are combined into a weighted sum of their predictions.
 Models that perform better (i.e., make fewer errors in their predictions) are usually weighted more heavily in the sum.

 It is important to keep in mind that boosting can be more susceptible to overfitting than other techniques if left unchecked, since each new model is trying to correct the errors of the previous one and could end up overfitting the training data.
-Therefore, it is crucial to have good control of the hyperparameters and to perform cross-validation during training.
+Therefore, it is crucial to have good control over the hyperparameters and to perform cross-validation during training.

 Implementations